European Union and the European Commission

 The JRC also provides scientific support for sustainable development in African, Caribbean and Pacific (ACP) countries and is a partner in the Monitoring for Environment and Security in Africa (MESA) programme.

-The JRC is a user of EUMETSAT data and products, including EUMETCast; EUMETSAT’s system used to disseminate data and products for use by the ACP group of states.
+The JRC uses EUMETSAT data and products, including EUMETCast, EUMETSAT’s system for disseminating data and products for use by the ACP group of states.

-For more information on the JRC, please visit the website.
+For more information on the JRC, please visit its website.

-DG ENV formulates environmental legislation and ensures that agreed measures are put into practice in EU Member States.
+The Directorate-General for Environment (DG ENV) formulates environmental legislation and ensures that agreed measures are put into practice in European Union (EU) member states.

-DG ENV also oversees the activities of the European Environment Agency (EEA), which aims to support sustainable development and achieve significant and measurable improvements in Europe's environment through the provision of timely, targeted, relevant and reliable information to policy-makers and the general public.
+DG ENV also oversees the activities of the European Environment Agency (EEA).
+The EEA supports sustainable development and aims to achieve significant and measurable improvements in Europe's environment through the provision of timely, targeted, relevant and reliable information to policy makers and the general public.

 For more information on DG ENV, please visit the website.

-DG CLIMA was established in February 2010, and leads the EC’s efforts to fight climate change at an EU and international level.
+The Directorate-General for Climate Action (DG CLIMA) was established in February 2010 and leads the European Commission’s efforts to fight climate change at a European Union (EU) and international level.

-Other Directorates-General run various activities in fields relevant to some of EUMETSAT’s own activities, including the use of EUMETSAT products for agriculture and rural development, telecommunication technologies for dissemination of data, and international relations.
+Other directorates-general run various activities in fields relevant to some of EUMETSAT’s own activities, including the use of EUMETSAT products for agricultural and rural development, telecommunication technologies for dissemination of data, and international relations.
 These Directorates-General include:

-EUMETSAT also routinely monitors the policies issued by other Directorates-General to assess the extent to which EUMETSAT satellite data and products could contribute to the implementation of these policies.
-EUMETSAT regularly participates in consultation processes initiated by the EC in areas relevant to EUMETSAT’s mandate.
+EUMETSAT routinely monitors policies issued by other directorates-general to assess the extent to which EUMETSAT satellite data and products could contribute.
+EUMETSAT regularly participates in consultation processes initiated by the commission in areas relevant to EUMETSAT’s mandate.